 Air pollution is the third leading cause of death worldwide, and most large cities, Shanghai included, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a look at the history of air pollution in the Shanghai metropolis to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in the Shanghai metropolis to better understand the current situation, and where things may be heading.

 Since China’s economic reform from a centralized, isolated economy to the open market in 1979, it has been the world’s fastest growing economy, with GDP growth averaging 9.5% through 2018 (now a little under 7% a year).
 Urbanization accelerated in similar fashion during this period; the proportion of urban population rose from 18% in 1978 to 59% in 2018, totaling 820 million people, well over twice the current US population.